vczoni/lamarck/README.md

 n_parents: int = 2 # Amount of Parents that will provide genomes to mix and form a new Creature
 children_per_relation: int = 2 # How many children the same group of parents will generate
 p_mutation: float = 0.1 # Proportion of New Population that will be generated by Mutation
-p_new_random: float = 0. # Proportion of New Population that will be generated Randomly
 max_mutated_genes: int = 1 # Maximum amount of genes the can mutate
 children_per_mutation: int = 1 # How many children the same Creature will generate by Mutating
+p_new_random: float = 0. # Proportion of New Population that will be generated Randomly
 multithread: bool = True # Using Multithread to simulate multiple Creatures concurrently
 max_workers: int | None = None # Multithread Workers
-peek_champion_variables: list | None = None # Select some variables to show during
+peek_champion_variables: list | None = None # Select some variables to show during runtime
 ```